cslarsen/csl.name/_posts/2017-11-08-python-jit.md

     c3                    retq

 We will mainly deal with the left hand side — the byte sequence `48 b8 ed ...` and so on.
-Those fifteen machine code bytes comprise an x86-64 function that multiplies its argument with the constant [`0xdeadbeefed`][deadbeef].
+Those fifteen [machine code bytes][machine.code.wiki] comprise an x86-64 function that multiplies its argument with the constant [`0xdeadbeefed`][deadbeef].
 The JIT step will create functions with different such constants.
-While being a contrived form of [specialization][specialization.wiki], it will illuminate the basic mechanics of just-in-time compilation.
+While being a contrived form of [specialization][specialization.wiki], it illuminates the basic mechanics of just-in-time compilation.

-Our general strategy is to rely on the built-in [`ctypes`][ctypes.doc] module to load the C standard library.
+Our general strategy is to rely on the built-in [`ctypes`][ctypes.doc] Python module to load the C standard library.
 From there, we can access system functions to interface with the virtual memory manager.
 We'll use [`mmap`][mmap.man] to fetch a page-aligned block of memory.
-To be on the safe side, we'll fetch exactly one page of memory.
-The alignment requirement is why we can't simply use `malloc`, because we never know if it returns memory that spans page boundaries.
+It needs to be aligned for it to become executable.
+That's the reason why we can't simply use the usual C function `malloc`, because it may return memory that spans page boundaries.

-The function [`mprotect`][mprotect.man] can be used to mark the memory block as read-only and executable.
-From there, we can call into the block through ctypes.
+The function [`mprotect`][mprotect.man] will be used to mark the memory block as read-only and executable.
+After that, we should be able to call into our freshly compiled block of code through ctypes.

 The boiler-plate part
 ---------------------